History of Art

 The first important strand of Aegean art, created on Crete by the Minoans, was rooted in its palace architecture at Knossos, Phaestus, Akrotiri, Kato Zakros and Mallia, which were constructed using a combination of stone, mud-brick and plaster, and decorated with colourful murals and fresco pictures, portraying mythological animal symbols (eg. the bull) as well as a range of mythological narratives.
 Minoan art also features stone carvings (notably seal stones), and precious metalwork.
 The Minoan Protopalatial period (c.1700 BCE), which ended in a major earthquake, was followed by an even more ornate Neopalatial period (c.1700-1425 BCE), which witnessed the highpoint of the culture before being terminated by a second set of earthquakes in 1425.
 Minoan craftsmen are also noted for their ceramics and vase-painting, which featured a host of marine and maritime motifs.
 This focus on nature and events - instead of rulers and deities - is also evident in Minoan palace murals and sculptures.

-Named after the metal which made it prosperous, the Bronze Age period witnessed a host of wonderful metalworks made from many different materials.
+Named after the metal which made it prosperous, the Bronze Age period witnessed a host of wonderful metalwork made from many different materials.
 This form of metallugy is exemplified by two extraordinary masterpieces: The "Ram in the Thicket" (c.2500 BCE, British Museum, London) a small Iraqi sculpture made from gold-leaf, copper, lapis lazuli, and red limestone; and The "Maikop Gold Bull" (c.2500 BCE, Hermitage, St Petersburg) a miniature gold sculpture of the Maikop Culpture, North Caucasus, Russia.
+See also: Assyrian art (c.1500-612 BCE) and Hittite art (c.1600-1180 BCE).
 The period also saw the emergence of Chinese bronzeworks (from c.1750 BCE), in the form of bronze plaques and sculptures often decorated with Jade, from the Yellow River Basin of Henan Province, Central China.

 For Bronze Age civilizations in the Americas, see: Pre-Columbian art, which covers the art and crafts of Mesoamerican and South American cultures.

-The Iron Age saw a huge growth in artistic activity, especially in Greece and around the eastern Mediterranean.
+Art of Classical Antiquity witnessed a huge growth during this period, especially in Greece and around the eastern Mediterranean.
 It coincided with the rise of Hellenic (Greek-influenced) culture.

 Although Mycenae was an independent Greek city in the Greek Peloponnese, the term "Mycenean" culture is sometimes used to describe early Greek art as a whole during the late Bronze Age.
 Initially very much under the influence of Minoan culture, Mycenean art gradually achieved its own balance between the lively naturalism of Crete and the more formal artistic idiom of the mainland, as exemplified in its numerous tempera frescoes, sculpture, pottery, carved gemstones, jewellery, glass, ornaments and precious metalwork.
 Also, in contrast to the Minoan "maritime trading" culture, Myceneans were warriors, so their art was designed primarily to glorify their secular rulers.
 It included a number of tholos tombs filled with gold work, ornamental weapons and precious jewellery.